Mcllstr/deconstructing-political-echochambers-with-recommender-systems/README.md

 -----------------------------------------------

 This project envisions an architecture for a content based recommender system that combats political echo chambers and filter bubbles by exposing users to viewpoints across the political spectrum.
-This engine would serve users content topically similar to what the user previously interacted with but from the opposing political spectrum.
+This engine is designed to serve users content topically similar to what the user previously interacted with but from the opposing political spectrum.
 This is meant to be a non-partisan project, regardless of whether a user interacts with left-wing or right-wing content the system will attempt to serve content from the opposite political spectrum.

 -----------------------------------------------